 Only mix enough for one use unless you’re able to store it in an opaque container.
 You don’t want the compound breaking down and becoming ineffective due to exposure to light.

 We’re still in the cleaning arena, but we’re crossing over into the hydrogen peroxide hacks for health and beauty.

 Your beauty tools including brushes, blender balls, and any hygiene tools can get pretty dirty and start to grow some nasty bacteria.

-Clean them by soaking in equal parts hydrogen peroxide and water for 7 to 10 minutes, then rinse thoroughly and air dry.
+Clean them by soaking in hydrogen peroxide for 5 to 10 minutes, then rinse thoroughly and air dry.

 18. Foot Soak for Thick, Dry Heels

 Thick, dry heels are unsightly and embarrassing.
 They can also become painful if the dryness causes the skin to crack.
 Trust me, I know!!!

 The hydrogen peroxide hack I use to fix my dry heels is to combine 2 cups of hydrogen peroxide, 2 cups of hot water, and 2 drops of your favorite essential oil in an appropriately sized soaking container.
 Soak your feet for 30 minutes, and pat dry.

 Once your feet are dry, use a pumice stone to remove the softened dead skin.
 Wipe feet one more time to remove and dead skin residue, then apply a moisturizing lotion.

 Beware if your heels are already cracked, you probably shouldn’t use this foot soak.